k0sproject/k0s/docs/configuration.md

 - `vxlanPort`: The UDP port to use for VXLAN (default `4789`)
 - `vxlanVNI`: The virtual network ID to use for VXLAN. (default: `4096`)
 - `mtu`: MTU to use for overlay network (default `1450`)

+### `spec.podSecurityPolicy`

+Configures the default [psp](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to be set.
+MKE creates two PSPs out of box:

+- `00-mke-privileged` (default): no restrictions, always also used for kubernetes/mke level system pods
+- `99-mke-restricted`: no host namespaces or root users allowed, no bind mounts from host

+As a user you can of course create any supplemental PSPs and bind them to users / access accounts as you need.

 ## Configuring multi-node controlplane